PhilippeNguyen/mtg_draft_bot/README.md

 The model I use in this repo is similar to the neural network model in the paper [https://arxiv.org/abs/2009.00655](https://arxiv.org/abs/2009.00655).
 I use tensorflow-keras model instead of pytorch.

-Currently supported sets: M19 and STX, will add more more sets if data for those sets becomes available.
+Currently supported sets: M19,STX,AFR,MID and VOW, will add more more sets if data for those sets becomes available.

 ## Requirements
 The versions are not hard requirements.
 They are just what I use.